 *The Original Re-Enactors' Market.

-Kovex Ars are currently offering up to 20% discount.* Good quality steel swords, with a huge variety of designs, and in stock.
+Kovex Ars are currently offering good quality steel swords, with a huge variety of designs, and in stock.

 As with all sword designs, the more complex the hilt, the more expensive the sword.